quarkiverse/quarkus-datadog-opentracing/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+## EDIT 2022-08-04: This extension won't be maintained anymore.
+Recently, Datadog has integrated their OTEL collector directly into their Datadog Agent.
+Therefore, (my) recommendation from now is to:
+- use OTEL in your Quarkus applications
+- configure the Datadog Agent to enable the OTEL collector
+- configure the OTEL extension in your Quarkus application to target the Datadog Agent OTEL collector by passing the required IP/port location as environment variable at startup / runtime.

 ## About this extension

 This repository hosts an extension to support and activate the Datadog opentracing tracer.